graphtrek/stableips/docs/BLOCKCHAIN_TRANSACTION_MONITORING_DESIGN.md

 ## Executive Summary

-This document provides a comprehensive design for blockchain transaction monitoring and recording across all funding operations in the StableIPs application.
+This document provides a comprehensive design for blockchain transaction monitoring and recording across all funding operations in the StableIPS application.
 The design ensures **100% transaction visibility** for ETH funding, USDC/DAI minting, XRP faucet funding, and Solana devnet funding.

 **Design Goals:**
 - Capture ALL transaction hashes from blockchain operations